cs481-ekh/f22-kneed-for-speed/README.md

 The application was built entirely using basic HTML, CSS, and JavaScript code and does not rely on any outside frameworks, libraries, or databases.

-File format is also extremely important for the application to work.
+Note: Due to the importance of parsing data for this application to run, file format is extremely important.

 All Geometry files must be in .inp format, meaning they have distictly labled 'node', 'element', and, if they are cartilage files, 'side' node sections followed by the data itself immediately on the next line.

-For nodes, each line will represent a unique node.
+For the node data, each line will represent a unique node.
 Each line must contain only the node number and its x, y, and z values all seperated by commas.

-For elements, each line will represent a unique element and each line must contain only the element number and the node numbers of all nodes beloning to that element all seperated by commas.
+For element data, each line will represent a unique element and each line must contain only the element number and the node numbers of all nodes beloning to that element all seperated by commas.

 For the Results files, each line of the .csv file will represent a unique element and the pressure exerted on it over a given time period.
-The first item on each line will be the element's number followed by the pressure values, again, all separated by commas.
+The first item on each line will be the element's number followed by the comma seperated pressure values.
+Each column of the file will represent a single point in time.

 ### How It Works
 To use this web application, a user must first click on the "Choose File"